Week 7 Sunday NFL DFS picks, lineup advice for FanDuel, DraftKings

 New users can see the latest FanDuel promo code to get $300 in bonus bets at FanDuel if your $5 bet wins:

-McClure is targeting another undervalued player who could explode for huge numbers on Sunday.
+McClure is targeting another undervalued player who could explode for huge numbers on Sunday Night Football.
 This pick could be the difference between winning your tournaments and cash games or going home with nothing.
 You can only see who it is, and the rest of McClure's NFL DFS picks, at SportsLine.

-So who is Mike McClure including in his optimal NFL DFS lineups for Sunday, and which under-the-radar player offers huge value?
+So who is Mike McClure including in his optimal NFL DFS lineups for Falcons vs. 49ers, and which under-the-radar player offers huge value?
 Visit SportsLine now to see optimal NFL DFS picks, NFL DFS rankings, NFL DFS advice and NFL DFS stacks, all from a daily Fantasy expert with more than $2 million in winnings, and find out.